Table of Contents

 3. Causes & Triggers of Eczema

 Eczema is a common condition and also known as atopic dermatitis.
 It causes itchy, red, dry and irritated skin that can last a lifetime.
 According to the National Eczema Association, more than 30 million people in the United States have been diagnosed with eczema.
 It is an inflammatory skin condition that results in flare-ups, itchy skin being the most common.

-Those who are most affected include women, African Americans, those with a family history of dermatitis or asthma.
-Depression, anxiety, stress, poor sleep habits and allergies seem to go alongside with eczema.
+Those who are most affected include women, African Americans, and those with a family history of dermatitis or asthma.
+Depression, anxiety, stress, poor sleep habits and allergies seem to go hand-in-hand with eczema.

 Symptoms of Eczema

-Depending on a person's skin care routine, what products they're using and what areas of the skin are affected, eczema symptoms may vary from person to person.
-One common sign for those who have been diagnosed with eczema, is itchy (pruritus) skin.
-The itch may get so severe that it can result in a "itch-scratch cycle" that leads to bleeding.
+Depending on a person's skin care routine, products being used, and areas of the skin affected, eczema symptoms may vary from person to person.

 - Itch, may be worse at night